WSU-CDSC/microservices/Resources/makeaip.md

 ## About:

 `makeaip.rb` is a script designed to build AIP structures from archival source directories.
-It creates pacakges compliant with the Bagit standard.
+It creates packages compliant with the Bagit standard.
 It maintains file properties while also generating and/or validating checksums and technical metadata sidecar files.

 ## Usage:
 Create AIP: `makeaip.rb -t TARGET-DIRECTORY -o OUTPUT-DIRECTORY`

 _Optional Flags:_

-* `-a [file extenstion]` This allows the specification of files (by extenstion) to be deemed 'access' files and moved to an access directory within the AIP.
-All file types of this extenstion(s) will be moved.
+* `-a [file extension]` This allows the specification of files (by extension) to be deemed 'access' files and moved to an access directory within the AIP.
+All file types of this extension(s) will be moved.

 * `-x` Do not bag outputs - this is useful if you will perform any manual tweaks to AIPs before bagging.